Mellonyt/MemLua/README.md

 - HTTP get for loading lua files from a server
 - File reading/writing

-FOR A COMPLETE DOCUMENTATION ON MEMLUA AND HOW TO SET UP AND USE, SEE THE `memlua.pdf` FILE

-To use MemLua in your project, include the MemLua folder in your project and include "memlua.h"

-You will need the standard Lua API included in your project. (currently tested for version 5.1-5.2) I included my version of Lua if there are any issues. (no copyright intended)

-I recommend VS 2017 or VS 2019, and support for wininet which should already come with the default packages

 To run the MemLua LBI, simply place this in whatever your main DLL function is: